Average Individual Fairness: Algorithms, Generalization and Experiments: Appendix

 In Figure~\ref{fig}(b) we provide a more detailed view of the behavior and performance of \textbf{AIF-Learn}.
 The $x$ axis measures error rates, while the $y$ axis measures the allowed fairness violation.
 For each value of the allowed fairness violation $2\alpha$ (which is the allowed gap between the smallest and largest individual errors on input $\alpha$), there is a horizontal row of 200 blue dots showing the error rates for each individual, and a single red dot representing the overall average of those individual error rates.
 As expected, for large $\alpha$ (weak or no fairness constraint), the overall error rate is lowest, but the spread of individual error rates (unfairness) is greatest.
 As $\alpha$ is decreased, the spread of individual error rates is greatly narrowed, at a cost of greater overall error.

 A trivial way of achieving zero variability in individual error rates is to make all predictions randomly.
-So as a baseline comparison for \textbf{AIF-Learn}, the gray dots show the individual error rates achieved by different mixtures of the unconstrained error-optimal model with random classifications, with a black dot representing the overall average of these rates.
+So as a baseline comparison for \textbf{AIF-Learn}, the gray dots in Figure~\ref{fig}(b) show the individual error rates achieved by different mixtures of the unconstrained error-optimal model with random classifications, with a black dot representing the overall average of these rates.
 When the weight on random classification is low (weak or no fairness, top row of gray dots), the overall error is lowest and the individual variation (unfairness) is highest.
 As we increase the weight on random classification, variation or unfairness decreases and the overall error gets worse.
 It is clear from the figure that \textbf{AIF-Learn} is considerably outperforming this baseline, both in terms of the average errors (red vs. black lines) and the individual errors (blue vs. gray dots).
-Additional experimental results are provided in the Appendix.